go-masonry/mortar/README.md

 * `/debug/pprof` and other useful [handlers](handlers)
 * Use `config_test.yml` during [tests](https://github.com/go-masonry/mortar-demo/blob/master/workshop/app/controllers/workshop_test.go#L151) to **override** values in `config.yml`, it saves time.

-There are some features not listed here, please check the [Documentation](https://go-masonry.github.io) for more.
+There are some features not listed here, please check the [Documentation](#documentation) for more.

 ## Documentation

 Mortar is not a drop-in replacement.

 It's important to read its [Documentation](https://go-masonry.github.io) first.

-## Service Template

-To help you bootstrap your services with Mortar [here](https://github.com/go-masonry/mortar-template) you can find a template.